 - Support Group - beneficial for those who would like to give/receive support with others who are currently having, or have had, similar experiences

-- Wellness Group - beneficial for those who would like improve and/or learn new skills to enhance their personal wellness
+- Workshops/Wellness Group - beneficial for those who would like to improve and/or learn new skills to enhance their personal wellness

 Who will facilitate the groups and how?

-All groups will be facilitated by one or more staff members from the Counseling Center.
+All groups will be facilitated by one or more professional counselors from the Counseling Center.
 The facilitator's top priority is to encourage a safe and supportive environment for the group members.
 In doing so, the facilitator(s) will provide enough structure to keep the group moving forward, but ensure enough freedom to encourage member participation and ownership.
-Some of the roles of the facilitator(s) are to ensure that the group expectations are set and upheld, facilitate the group discussion, provide feedback/observations and assist group members as appropriate.
+Some of the roles of the facilitator(s) are to ensure that the group expectations are set, understood and upheld, and also to facilitate the group discussion, provide feedback/observations and assist group members as appropriate.